SegiH/WatchList/INSTALL.md

 1. Once you click on "Create the new account", you should see a message that says that the account creation was successfull.
 You should now be redirected back to the Login page at /Login.
 1. Login using the credentials that you created above.

+## Searching IMDB
+WatchList will allow you to search for a movie or tv show on IMDB.com.
+To do this, you need to create a free RAPIDAPI Key.

+Note: RapidAPI allows you 1000 free searches per month.
+In order for this API to work, you have to "subscribe" by adding your credit card with RapidAPI.
+It appears to work similarly to Amazon where they won't charge you if you do not go over your allotted API usage.
+If you do not add a credit card, the API will return an "Unsubscribed" error when you try to use it.
+I have never been charged for my usage.
+Once you have used 100 searches, you will receive an error that you have exceeded your daily usage.

+1. Visit [RapidAPI](https://rapidapi.com) and create a free account.
+1. Click on "My APIs" at the top right
+1. Click on "Add New API" at the top right
+1. Name your API, give it a description and select a category.
+For "Specify Using" make sure UI is selected
+1. Click on "Add API" button to save it
+1. On the next page, enter a short description and click on Save
+1. Click on the down arrow next to your application name and select Security underneath the sub menu
+1. Click on the eye icon to show your API key and copy it to the clipboard.
+1. Paste the API key into the config\default.json file for "RapidAPIKey".

+## Recommendations
+You can get recommendations from a movie or TV show.
+This requires an api key from themoviedb.com which is completely free and does not require you to add a credit card.

+1. Visit [TheMovieDB](https://www.themoviedb.org) and create a free account.
+1. Click on the avatar icon at the top right and go to settings
+1. Click on API
+1. Copy the "API Read Access Token"
+1. Paste the API key into the config\default.json file for "RecommendationsAPIKey".

 ## First time Docker setup
 1. Follow the instructions above but do not log in at the last step`.
 1. If you ran the command `npm run start` above and it is still running, stop npm.